abdelrhmanwahdan/CIFAR10-dataset-neural-network/README.md

 # CIFAR10 dataset neural network
-in this project I am analyzing cleaning and visualizing the CIFAR10 dataset then after that I am doing classification on it using neural networks by the following steps:
+in this project I am analyzing cleaning and visualizing the CIFAR10 dataset then after that I am doing classification on it using neural networks.
+## contents
 1. Data wrangling (Data gathering , Data assessing , Data cleaning).
 2. Exploratory Data Analysis.
 3. Making some conclusions about the data.